teambit/docs/docs/components/tracking.md

 <br />

 :::note Check for tracking issues
-Use the `bbit status` command to check for tracking issues.
+Use the `bit status` command to check for tracking issues.
 :::

 #### Add a namespace